prog4biol/pfb2023/problemsets/Python_05_problemset.md

 4. Now print your favorite tree.

 5. Add your favorite 'organism' to the dictionary.
-Make organism the new value of `fav_thing`
+Make organism the new key of `fav_thing`
 ```python
 fav_thing = 'organism'
 print(fav_dict[fav_thing])